 3/ Cilantro (rau mui)

-Cilantro is also called coriander.
+Cilantro is also called Chinese coriander.
 It is a popular herb that you could see not only in Vietnamese food but also in Mexican and Malaysian cuisine, etc.

 4/ Mint (hung lui)

-Mint are diversified in Vietnam.
+Mint is diversified in Vietnam.
 It has spearmint - sweet and mild mint flavor with darker and rounded leaves; peppermint - strong, spicy, mint flavor with pointy serrated leaves; and water mint - intensely minty with thicker and slight hair leaves.

 Mint is a common ingredient you could see in various dishes like rice paper roll (goi cuon) and salad.